Rangi42/polishedcrystal/docs/lz_format.md

 # Polished Crystal LZ format (Crystal / LC_LZ3-derived)

-This project uses a variant of Pokémon Crystal’s LZ compression format.
+This project uses a variant of Pokémon Crystal's LZ compression format, sometimes referred to as "Polished LZ."

 It is broadly compatible with the command set described in the LC_LZ3 reference: https://github.com/bonimy/MushROMs/blob/master/doc/LC_LZ3%20Compression%20Format.md

 However, Polished Crystal has **intentional format differences** (documented below), including new extended opcode bytes.
+The standard `lzcomp` / `lz.py` tools cannot handle this format; only the custom compressor in `tools/lzcomp` produces valid streams.

+Compressed assets use the **`.lzp`** file extension ("LZ Polished") to distinguish them from standard `.lz` files.

+## Format history

+Polished Crystal's LZ format has diverged from vanilla Pokémon Crystal in several stages:

+1. **Raise minimum counts** (`ca95feb`): Changed `LZ_REPEAT` minimum to 2 and
+   `LZ_ALTERNATE` minimum to 3.
+This slightly improves compression density and mostly eliminates overlapping command encodings.
+2. **Shorten long-header length field** (`2d48f4f`): Reduced the long-header length from 10 bits to 9 bits (`111CCCL0 LLLLLLLL`; bit 1 always `0`).
+   This makes decompression noticeably faster with a minor trade-off in maximum encodable length.
+3. **Extended opcodes** (this branch): Added packed-literal opcodes `0xfc`–`0xfe` (`lzpackhi0`, `lzpack16`, `lzpacklo0`) for more compact
+   representation of common byte patterns.

+See "Key differences vs the LC_LZ3 reference" below for a summary.

 ## Stream structure